Noxagonal/Vulkan2DRenderer/Docs/Pages/10_compiling_using_build_tool.md

 ## Installing on Microsoft Windows

-Installing can be done via the build tool, in this case everything is moved into a folder called `install`.
+Installing can be done via the build tool, in this case everything is moved into a `build_tool/install` folder.
 This folder contains everything you need to use VK2D in your own project.

 ## Installing on Linux